-If a PHA has not adequately administered its HCV program, HUD may prohibit use of funds in the UNP Account and may direct the PHA to use funds in that account to improve administration of the program, for HCV HAP expenses, or to reimburse ineligible expenses in accordance with the regulation at 24 CFR 982.155(b)(3).
+If the PHA has not adequately administered any Section 8 program, HUD may prohibit use of funds in the UNA Account and may direct the PHA to use funds in the reserve to improve administration of the program or to reimburse ineligible expenses in accordance with the regulation at 24 CFR 982.155(b)(3).

-HUD requires the PHA Board of Commissioners or other authorized officials to establish the maximum amount that may be charged against the UNP account without specific approval.
+HUD requires the PHA Board of Commissioners or other authorized officials to establish the maximum amount that may be charged against the administrative fee reserve without specific approval.

-Expenditures from the UNP account will be made in accordance with all applicable federal requirements.
-Expenditures will not exceed \$10,000 per occurrence without the prior approval of the PHA's Board of Commissioners.
+Expenditures from the UNA account will be made in accordance with all applicable Federal requirements.
+Expenditures will not exceed \$500 per occurrence without the prior approval of the FCHA's Board of Commissioners.